If you ask most people about Orange County, they will likely describe it as a sun-drenched paradise.

 Tales including apparitions, light anomalies, and even unexplained noises will soon have you seeing Orange County in an entirely different light.

 Join us as we look more closely at some of the most haunted places in Orange County, CA:

 1. Red Cross, Anaheim

-One of the most haunted places in Orange County is said to be Red Cross in Anaheim.
+One of the most haunted places in OC is said to be Red Cross in Anaheim.
 What is particularly interesting about the paranormal activity is that these ghosts are far from scary.

 The resident spirit here is said to be a bit of a matchmaker!
 If a man and woman walk upstairs to the second floor, the ghost – who is believed to be the original caretaker of the property – will push them together, but only if he believes them to be a good match!

 There have been many couples who have come to visit in the hope of getting a spooky seal of approval from the caretaker!

 2. Yorba Cemetery, Yorba Linda

-Yorba Cemetery is home to a spirit known as the Pink Lady Ghost who is described as a 17-year-old girl dressed in a pink gown who is usually always crying.
+Yorba Cemetery is home to a spirit known as the Pink Lady Ghost, described as a 17-year-old girl dressed in a pink gown and is usually always crying.
 She has been spotted in the cemetery for many years now and is apparently the spirit of a girl who died under tragic circumstances in a buggy accident on her way to prom sometime around 1910.

 However, not everybody believes this particular tale.
 Some say she has actually been identified as a local woman named Alvina de Los Reyes, who died of pneumonia.
 Whoever she actually is, most witnesses agree that she is quite obviously distressed by her untimely demise.

-The cemetery dates back to 1834 and although the pink lady is the most well-known spirit, there are others who haunt here too.
+The cemetery dates back to 1834, and although the pink lady is the most well-known spirit, others haunt here too.
 The gates have been closed since 1939, but there are tours available by arrangement for those who would like the opportunity to explore.